Introduction: Building SaaS That Grows With You

 - Scale workers independently of web servers

-Examples: Background email sending, report generation, data processing.
+Examples: Background email sending, report generation, data processing, AI inference batching.

 Auto-Scaling